 Perhaps, even try it yourself?
-Follow a step-by-step guide and a daily plan?
+Follow a step-by-step Intermittent Fasting guide and a daily plan?

 Well, you came to the right place.
-We’ve been helping people to lose thousands of pounds and kilos through our challenges and meal plans and finally, we’re putting all the most important information on Intermittent Fasting right here, in this guide.
+We’ve been helping people to lose thousands of pounds and kilos through our Fasting challenges and meal plans.
+Finally, we’re putting all the most important information on Intermittent Fasting right here, in this guide.

-And before I start with all the info, I just wanted to say thank you for coming here today and I hope after reading this, you will be fully ready to start the Intermittent Fasting journey yourself.
+And before I start with all the info, I just wanted to say thank you for coming here today.
+I hope after reading this, you will be fully ready to start the Intermittent Fasting journey yourself.